 While silica is a very common element, thought to be almost 28% of the earth’s crust - high purity silica of a suitable size for refining is not so common.

-The demand for easily accessible deposits of high purity silica is expected to grow exponentially in the coming years.
-Venture Southland aims to facilitate any industry development that would provide significant economic diversification and benefit to the region.
+The demand for easily accessible deposits of high purity silica is expected to grow exponentially in the coming years, so industry development in this area would provide significant economic diversification and benefit to the region.

 Venture Southland continues to investigate this option and have up-to-date information readily available for potential investors.